apssouza22/neuroevolution/README.md

-# NeuroEvolution library
+# NeuroEvolution made easy
-GeneticEvolution is a library that allows you to easily use [NeuroEvolution](https://en.wikipedia.org/wiki/Neuroevolution) in your game.
+This project contain a neuro-evolution library that allows you to easily use [NeuroEvolution](https://en.wikipedia.org/wiki/Neuroevolution) in your game.

 In this project we have applied the GeneticEvolution to multiple games such as self-driving car, smartCaps and flappy bird.